MATLAB Code Generating DXF Sinusoidal Curve

 % OUTPUT:

-% A DXF file named 'sinusoidal_curve_<numberOfPoints>_points.dxf' is saved in the
+% A DXF file with a descriptive name is saved in the current working directory.

 %